huitema/quic-in-space/draft-huitema-quic-in-space.md

 The acknowledgement based method detect losses if a packet is not yet acknowledged while packets sent later have already been.
 That method works well even if the transmission delay is long, but cannot detect the loss of the "last packet".
-For that, QUIC uses the probe timeout defined in {{Section 6.2 of QUIC-RECOVERY}}.
+For that, QUIC uses the probe timeout(PTO) defined in {{Section 6.2 of QUIC-RECOVERY}}.
 If the last packet is not yet acknowledged after the probe timeout, the endpoint sends a "probe" to trigger an acknwledgement.
 The probe timer is initially set as a function of the measured RTT and RTTVAR.
 It